Just the Facts

 Annual financial audits by an external accounting firm.
 Conducted to provide confirmation of financial records accuracy and compliance with all standards and regulations to Superior’s Board of Directors.

-Superior has the largest provider network of all MCOs.
+Superior has the largest Medicaid provider network of all MCOs.
 Below is information about the providers that care for our members each day:

 Superior was awarded the first STAR Health contract with a start date of April 1, 2008.
 This was based on participation in a competitive bid process.
 Superior has been the only provider since.
 The company earned the contract again in 2015 based on rigorous standards in a competitive process.
-According to Medicaid/CHIP in Perspective, 11th Edition, STAR Health “is designed to better coordinate the health care of children in foster care and kinship care through one statewide MCO.”
+According to Medicaid/CHIP in Perspective, 11th Edition (PDF), STAR Health “is designed to better coordinate the health care of children in foster care and kinship care through one statewide MCO.”

 Superior has demonstrated continued high performance in customer satisfaction and quality requirements for children and youth in STAR Health.
 Superior also drives innovation and improvements across many facets of the STAR Health program: